 How Do You Know If Allelopathy Is the Problem With Your Plant?

 Unfortunately, there are no telltale symptoms of allelopathy, but you can often deduce it.
 For example, when your azalea dies, even though you think it has the ideal growing conditions, and you replace it with a new, seemingly healthy azalea that begins declining soon after planting, take a look at what is growing nearby.
 There may be no black walnut in sight, but there are other culprits.
 Different plants are affected by the allelotoxins of only certain plants.
 Kentucky bluegrass is allelopathic to azaleas, for example.

 Another example many of us have experienced is how nothing seems to grow under the bird feeder that had sunflower seeds in it.
 All parts of sunflowers contain allelopathic toxins that inhibit seed germination and seedling growth.
-So much so that they are being studied for their use in weed control.
+The impact is so apparent that they are being studied for their use in weed control.

 A disturbing side note to be aware of is the way invasive weeds can use allelopathy to choke out the competition.
 In many areas, garlic mustard's (Alliaria petiolata) rapid spread seems to point to an allelopathic ability.
 Other non-natives, such as purple loosestrife (Lythrum salicaria) and knapweed (Centaurea maculosa) also appear to gain an edge with allelopathic toxins.

 What to Do About Allelopathic Plants

-First, you need to be aware of what nearby plants could be alleopathic.
+First, you need to be aware of what nearby plants could be allelopathic.
 There is a list below of some common landscape plants to watch for.